Atlasimmobilier practical guide – Real estate taxation in Morocco

 - Structuring the transaction to minimize tax risks.

-1. When do I have to pay IPT?
+1. When do I have to pay TPI?

 When the final deed of sale is signed, usually by a notary.